JobfullyAdmin/geekology/source/_posts/2013-01-29-job-description-review-by-developer-qa-engineer.markdown

 <ol>
 <li>Virtual Machine Engine: It's an interesting technology to me.</li>
 <li>Virtualization and Coding Theory: Once again, I'm interested in the technology.</li>
-<li>Company info: It's good to know the company is profitable and have lots of users and the type of users.</li>
+<li>Company info: It's good to know the company is profitable, have lots of users and the type of users the company has.</li>
 </ol>
 </p>
 <p>